Interpretation of music in Zambia: texts in context 5

 I, the poor one, to find you dancing while you’re the owner of the dead, I wela to you

-During the starting of the song Kansenkele bids the chorus to sing lighter (Muleangufyanyako ulo lwimbo lwa balumbwana).
+During the start of the song, Kansenkele bids the chorus to sing lighter (Muleangufyanyako ulo lwimbo lwa balumbwana).
 In this case, this means to sing with more high tones from the female singers, because it is a ‘song for the youth’, that is: it has a teaching text.

 The 39th song